 Practicing New Skills

 In math, I’ve found that students are great at crunching numbers but struggle when they have to decipher a word problem to actually find those numbers or decide on an operation.
 Often times too, textbook word problems just aren’t relatable to them.
-So why not create your own word problem scenarios using Nearpod?
+So why not create your own word problem scenarios using Nearpod Virtual Reality for math lessons?
 By adding a VR hook to the lesson, you can ensure equal access to the context for all your students.
 For example, this lesson connects a VR image of July 4th fireworks to an algebra problem about cost.
 Before students have to calculate the cost of red, white, and blue fireworks, they have the chance to experience the first.
 There are tons of free lessons like this already in Nearpod, but you can also easily create your own by adding a 360 Cities image to an existing lesson.Learn how @Elementary Geek ensures equal access for all her students by leveraging #Nearpod #VR in the math class!Click To Tweet

 Real World Connection

 So many of our students are constantly asking, “Why?”.
 Why do I need to practice this strategy?
 Why do I need to know how to divide?
 When will I actually use this in real life?
 The truth is, as adults we use math every day.
 Share these experiences with your students through one of these real-life math lessons, or create one of your own!

 - Help the Firefighters – Use your knowledge of percentages and measurement to determine the new required length of the fire hoses.

 - What’s the Volume? – Students will estimate and then calculate the volume of a shark tank in Japan.